ga-wdi-boston/js-atc-challenge/README.md

 ## Requirements

 A software subsystem of an air-traffic control system is defined to manage a queue of aircraft (AC) in an airport.
-The aircraft queue is managed by a process which responds to three types of requests:
+Write a constructor function, `AtcQueue`, that creates an aircraft queue (`aircraftQueue`).

-  - System boot used to start the system.
+The aircraft queue is managed by a process which responds to two types of requests:

   - Enqueue aircraft used to insert a new AC into the system.
   - Dequeue aircraft used to remove an AC from the system.

 AC have at least (but are not limited to having) the following properties:

-  - AC type: Passenger or Cargo.
+  - AC type: passenger or cargo.
-  - AC size: Small or Large.
+  - AC size: small or large.

 The process which manages the queue of AC satisfies the following: